Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 De Anza College

-As a community organizer, artist, educator, and globe trotter, Dr. Tony Santa Ana (he/him/his) seeks to contribute to humanity.
+As a community organizer, artist, educator, and globe-trotter, Dr. Tony Santa Ana (he/him/his) seeks to contribute to humanity.
 He is an instructor at De Anza College, University of San Francisco, San José State University, San Francisco State University & Tokyo Universities.
 He has over 2.5 decades of teaching experience from elementary education to higher education.
 His research interests include education, critical pedagogy, youth studies, global citizenship, indigenous rights, spirituality, ethnic studies, Hip Hop, Pin@y scholarship, transformational education & experiential learning.
-He received his Ed.D last month from University of San Francisco in International/Multicultural Education.
+He received his Ed.D from the University of San Francisco in International/Multicultural Education.
 Filipino Youth Coalition for life.

 Dr. Rowena Tomaneng